-Not every pair of athletic socks are created equal.
+Not every pair of athletic socks is created equal.
 Wigwam knows this, and they’ve known it for a long time.
 The Wisconsin-based business that began as a knitting company had a rough start in 1904, but their perseverance is what made them so successful.
 The Sheboygan Knitting Company was destroyed by a fire, but Herbert Chesebro and a group of investors decided to salvage what they could.
 The Hand Knit Hosiery Company was born, and they started producing huge quantities of products.
 When most people would probably call it quits, the company we now know as Wigwam would not exist without the efforts of these hardworking people.

 By 1924, Robert Chesebro, Sr. (Herbert’s son), joined the company.
 Wigwam Knitting Works was a proposed name change, but this didn’t get altered until well after Robert Sr. took over in 1932.
 They made socks, hats, gloves, sweaters (for people and dogs!), and scarves, too.
 The sock company strived to improve their products, as they still do today.
 They began working closely with the DuPont Chemical Company to make their revolutionary new synthetic fiber – nylon – better.
 Your hiking and running socks are more advanced, thanks to the innovations that happened over 70 years ago.